IMPLANT DENTISTRY

 Tooth extraction is often your last resort when a tooth is too damaged or infected to save.

-Dentists usually avoid extractions because they can cause shifting teeth, chewing difficulties, and even speech problems.
+Dentists typically avoid extractions because they can cause tooth movement, chewing difficulties, and even speech problems.

-If that tooth is full with either cavities or periodontal disease, or even broken then it must be extracted.
-In this article we’ll cover the definition, procedure, recovery, replacement options, and cost of tooth extractions.
+If that tooth is affected by cavities, periodontal disease, or fracture, it must be extracted.
+In this article, we’ll cover the definition, procedure, recovery, replacement options, and cost of tooth extractions.

-It is a procedure where a dentist using specialized tools removes your tooth from its place, aiming for an extraction of a bad tooth that can not be fixed.
+It is a procedure in which a dentist, using specialised tools, removes a tooth from its socket to extract a tooth that cannot be repaired.

-Health providers prefer to save natural teeth if possible.
-But sometimes restorative methods, like fillings or crowns may no longer work.
-That could be because the tooth itself is damaged beyond repair, hence removal will be necessary.
+Healthcare providers prefer to preserve natural teeth when possible.
+However, sometimes restorative methods, such as fillings or crowns, may no longer work.
+This may be because the tooth is damaged beyond repair; therefore, removal will be necessary.

 Common reasons for extraction include: